Become a Member - Click here to download form

 Ad hoc meetings are organised by members of the Society, one aim of which is to stimulate collaborative research, theses include:

-Members of the Australasian Branch receive the newsletters of the International Marcé Society (2 per year) and the newsletters of the Australasian Branch.
+Members of the Australasian Branch receive the newsletters of the International Marcé Society (2 per year) and the newsletters of the Australasian Chapter.
 These contain articles, reviews and (most importantly) up-to-date information about the local and overseas meetings, conferences and educational activities of organisations of interest of members.
 Such information is often difficult to glean from the mainstream journals.

 Members are eligible for discounted registration fees for meetings and conference, as well as discounts on some book and journal purchases.